BuilderIO/partytown/docs/how-does-partytown-work.md

 ## Serialization

 Data passed between the main thread and web worker must be [serializable](https://en.wikipedia.org/wiki/Serialization).
 Partytown automatically handles the serializing and deserializing of data passed between threads.
-The easiest would be primitive values, such as a `string`, `boolean` or `number`.
+This works for primitive values, such as a `string`, `boolean` or `number`, and also functions, which get unique IDs assigned that are passed to the opposite thread and can be called.

-More complicated, but Partytown also handles, is passing functions between the threads.
-Technically the "functions" are not between the two threads, but instead, references to functions are assigned unique IDs, and the opposite thread is able to call it.